basiralab/RBGM/README.md

 ## YouTube videos to install and run the code and understand how RBGM works

-To install and run DGN, check the following YouTube video:
+To install and run RBGM, check the following YouTube video:

 url to youtube github code video

-To learn about how DGN works, check the following YouTube video:
+To learn about how RBGM works, check the following YouTube video:

 url to youtube project video

 ## RBGM on arXiv

 arxiv url